Gregwar/gregwar.github.io/_posts/2022-10-30-omnidirectional-wheeled-robots.markdown

 # Velocity

-To focus on kinematics, we will consider the motors as sources of *speeds*.
+To focus on kinematics, we will consider the motors as sources of *velocities*.
 The very first question we might ask is: what are the nature of velocities our robot could possibly achieve?

 The velocity of an object can be described with the velocity of all its particles.
 However, our robot is a *rigid body*,